13

 is successful.

-Now, let's check what happens when an error is thrown in your Server Action.
-You can do this by throwing an error earlier.
+What happens if there is an uncaught exception in your action?
+We can simulate this by manually throwing an error.
 For example, in the deleteInvoice

 action, throw an error at the top of the function: